medcomdk/dk-medcom-carecommunication/input/pagecontent/index.md

 [Click here to see the generated example of simplified example number 4.](./Bundle-df9019c6-690d-11ed-9022-0242ac120002.html)

+> Note: All systems must be able to receive and display modified messages, but it is optional to support sending modify message.

 ##### Cancel Message
 If the sender wants to cancel a previously send CareCommunication, the sender shall create a cancellation message.
 A message shall be cancelled if the CareCommunication has been sent 1) about an incorrect patient CPR-number, 2) to incorrect receiver, and 3) with an attachment included with information about an incorrect patient.
 This message shall include two instances of the Communication resource, one with the status *entered-in-error* and a message segment stating the reason for the cancellation and one with the status *unknown* representing the message being cancelled, hence including the message segments from the previous sent message.
 There shall be a Provenance instance referencing to the message being cancelled, and a Provenance instance referencing the cancellation message, where Provenance.entity.what.reference element points to the message being cancelled.